Respectful University

 • Repeated or continuous incidents of yelling, screaming or name-calling

-• Repeated or continuous threats to withdraw funding, scholarships or advancement opportunities for reasons unrelated to performance
+• Repeated or continuous threats to terminate employment, withdraw contracts, funding, scholarships, or advancement opportunities for reasons unrelated to performance

 • Comments addressed to a person which have the effect of undermining a person’s role in the workplace or classroom